iiasa/message-ix-models/doc/global/land_use/livestock.rst

 These limitations precluded reliance on any single source of information or output from a single model.
 Therefore three different grass productivity sources were considered: CENTURY on native grasslands, CENTURY on native and managed grasslands, and EPIC on managed grasslands.

-A systematic process was developed for selecting the suitable productivity source for each of GLOBIOM’s 30 regions.
+A systematic process was developed for selecting the suitable productivity source for each GLOBIOM region.
 This process allowed reliance on sound productivity estimates that are consistent with other GLOBIOM datasets like spatial livestock distribution and feed requirements.
 Within this selection process, the area of utilized grasslands corresponding to the base year 2000 was determined simultaneously with the suitable forage productivity layer.
 Two selection criteria were used: livestock requirements for forage and area of permanent meadows and pastures from FAOSTAT.
 The selection process was based on simultaneous minimization of  i) the difference between livestock demand for forage and the model-estimates of forage supply and ii) the difference between the utilized grassland area and FAOSTAT statistics on